Taking a Certified TEFL Course in Madrid

 Whether you work for an academy or an agency, the truth is that even in your first year of teaching you might well be asked to teach all kinds and levels of groups.
 The fastest way to get oriented in the best modern language teaching methods and techniques is to do an on-site TEFL course with a reputable, experienced and certified academy.
 As Madrid is one of the most important destinations in the world for new teachers, there are several academies to choose from, ranging from uncertified TEFL courses starting every month for around 900 euros up to the more reputable certified courses like the CELTA which can cost up to 1,400 euros.

 Despite the glitches, the most reputable options in Madrid for a TEFL course are the Hyland Language Centre, the British Language Centre and International House Madrid due to fact that they are certified themselves (and they offer the CELTA, a certificate in English language teaching in all cases) and because of their extensive experience and local reputation for high quality teacher training.
 (Local daily “La Razón,” for example, recently gave Hyland an incredibly enthusiastic review regarding their English classes.)
-You can also find over 100 other academies offering CELTA courses worldwide at: www.cambridgeesol.org, and over 100 academies offering Trinity certificates in TESOL (CertTESOL – Teaching English to Speakers of Other Languages) at:www.trinitycollege.co.uk/site/?id=293 (a few of these are located in Madrid).
+You can also find over 100 other academies offering CELTA courses worldwide at: www.cambridgeenglish.org, and over 100 academies offering Trinity certificates in TESOL (CertTESOL – Teaching English to Speakers of Other Languages, including a few located in Madrid).

 Just about any worthwhile English academy or agency is going to require a TEFL certificate in lieu of extensive teaching experience, and both Cambridge and Trinity’s English teaching certifications are recognized and accepted worldwide.
 However, this is contradicted by the fact that agencies and academies are sometimes forced to take teachers without degrees, certifications or prior experience.
 The bottom line is that they will not take you into their inner core of long-term favorites (who usually get served first) if they think you might not be able to deliver due to a lack of commitment or resources, whether personal or professional.
 And, though a certified TEFL course may not be a magic pill, as David Warner puts it: the mere fact that a candidate has taken a TEFL course tells him that they have made a commitment to teaching English in Madrid for a reasonable period of time.